Bridgestone: North America

-Sports sponsorships
+Motorsport

 Formula racing

 Bridgestone started to invest in motorsport in the 1980s by developing race tires for feeder series like Formula 2, Formula 3, Formula Ford, Formula Opel Lotus and karting.

 In order to increase the Firestone subsidiary's brand awareness, Bridgestone Firestone NAH Ltd, re-entered the Firestone brand into CART open-wheel racing in 1995 to challenge Goodyear.
 The tires proved better and Goodyear left the series for 2000.
 Since then, Firestone has been the single tire provider for the successor Champ Car World Series, the IndyCar Series and its feeder series Indy NXT.